 Benefits of Branching: Server Environment Branches

 Another reason to use version control is so that you can use your repository as the source to deploy code to your servers.
 Much like feature and bug-fix branches, environment branches make it easy for you to separate your in-progress code from your stable code.
 Using environment branches and deploying from them means you will always know exactly what code is running on your servers in each of your environments.

 We’ve been talking about your “default working branch” – but you can also think of this as your development environment branch.
 It’s a good idea to keep this branch clean – this is easily done by using feature and bug-fix branches and only merging them back to your development branch once they are tested.
 In other words, at any point in time your development branch should contain only stable code.
 Threfore we will be using the name “stable” from now on in this guide to refer to this branch.

 Using Production and Staging Branches

 In addition to your development environment, you’re likely to have at least one other environment: production, where your website or application actually runs.
 Having a production environment branch and making that the only source of code that goes to production ensures that you have a snapshot of what is on your production server at any time, and a granular history of what’s been added to production and when.

 In most cases you will have a staging environment as well, where your team or clients can review changes together.
 Having a staging environment branch will help you keep that environment with the same benefits as a production branch.

 Diff Branches for Easy Code Review & Release Notes

-When your development environment has been updated with features and bug-fixes that are tested, you can use your VCS to do a diff between your development branch and staging branch to see what would be deployed that’s not currently on staging.
+When your development environment has been updated with features and bug-fixes that are tested, you can use your VCS to do a diff between your stable branch and staging branch to see what would be deployed that’s not currently on staging.
 This is a great opportunity to look for low quality or incomplete code, debug code, and other development leftovers that shouldn’t be deployed.
 This diff can also be helpful in writing your release notes.